linnarsson-lab/loompy/doc/format/index.rst

 Introduction
 ------------

-The ``.loom`` file format is designed to efficiently hold large omics datasets.
+The Loom file format is designed to efficiently hold large omics datasets.
 Typically, such data takes the form of a large matrix of numbers, along with metadata for the rows and columns.
 For example, single-cell RNA-seq data consists of expression measurements for all